 But, the real question is how far are we going to go before someone says enough is enough?
 Heaven forbid that a kid points his finger at another kid on the playground and says the four-letter word "bang."
 That might mean counseling and sensitivity training for the entire elementary school.
 Maybe I shouldn't jest because that is probably exactly what would happen in some places.

-Page 2 of 2 - Things are not going to change until we demand the return of common sense in our daily lives.
+Things are not going to change until we demand the return of common sense in our daily lives.
 Unfortunately I am afraid that common sense has suffered the same fate as Julius Caesar.

 But, even though common sense has died in many places, at least someone in New York still has some.
 A state judge has just struck down NYC Mayor Bloomberg's ban on super-sized sodas.
 Apparently the Bloomberg-appointed board of health intruded on the city council's authority, when it imposed the rule.